Ivann-2612/Zavrsni-projekat/README.md

 ## npm install && npm install axios

 Available Scripts
-In the project directory, you can run:
+In the project directory, you can run:/
 2.step
 ## npm start
 Runs the app in the development mode.